Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Interior flow lines

 \begin{remark} Although the starting point of $\eta_N$ is random and depends on the realization of $\eta$ (or $\eta_w$) in the proof of Lemma~\ref{lem::tail_decomposition} above, we can still apply Proposition~\ref{prop::tail_interaction}.
 The reason is that the starting points of $\eta_N$ and $\eta_w$ were assumed to be rational and Proposition~\ref{prop::tail_interaction} describes almost surely the interaction of all tails of flow lines started at rational points simultaneously.
 Consequently, we do not have to worry about the dependencies in the definitions of the flow lines in order to determine the manner in which their tails interact upon hitting. \end{remark}

-\begin{proof}[Proof of Proposition~\ref{prop::tail_decomposition}] If $\kappa \in (0,8/3]$ then $2-\kappa \geq \tfrac{\kappa}{2}-2$ hence the entire trajectory of $\eta$ is itself a tail (recall Section~\ref{subsec::SLEoverview}).
-If $\kappa \in (8/3,4)$, the result follows by repeatedly applying the previous lemma to get that each time $\eta$ wraps around $z$ and hits itself, it can be represented by a tail. \end{proof}
+\begin{proof}[Proof of Proposition~\ref{prop::tail_decomposition}] The result follows by repeatedly applying the previous lemma to get that each time $\eta$ wraps around $z$ and hits itself, it can be represented by a tail. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop::boundary_tail_decomposition}] It is easy to see from the proof of Proposition~\ref{prop::tail_interaction} that it generalizes to describe the interaction of a tail of a flow line of $h$ starting from an interior point of $D$ and a tail of $\eta$ (which we recall starts from $\partial D$).
 (Depending on the boundary data of $h$, it may be $\eta$ can intersect itself.
 This, for example, is the case in the setting of Figure~\ref{fig::diskstart}.)
 Let $\tau$ be the first time that $\eta$ intersects itself.
-Consequently, it is easy to see from Lemma~\ref{lem::path_close_hit} as well as the argument used to prove Lemma~\ref{lem::clean_tail_merge} that $\eta|_{[0,\tau]}$ can be decomposed into a union of overlapping tails starting at points with rational coordinates.
+Consequently, it is easy to see from Lemma~\ref{lem::path_close_hit} as well as the argument used to prove Lemma~\ref{lem::clean_tail_merge} that $\eta|_{(-\infty,\tau]}$ can be decomposed into a union of overlapping tails starting at points with rational coordinates.
 That the same holds for $\eta|_{[\tau,\infty)}$ follows from the argument used to prove Proposition~\ref{prop::tail_decomposition}. \end{proof}